aiming-taxonomy/glossary/readme.md

 A type of training [scenario](#scenario) featuring moving targets that are eliminated with a single click.

-Also known as: `Kinetic, moving dots`
+Also known as: `Kinetic, Moving Dots`

 ## Chasing